 Share Lessons on Your Blog

-The final item on this list is a bit of an outlier, but is an important one if you want to reach developers.
-Your blog is not documentation itself, but plays an important role in educating and inspiring your audience.
+Compared to other items on this list, this one is a bit of an outlier.
+If you want to reach more of the right developers, you need to attract them with technical content that solves a problem.
+Your blog is not documentation itself but plays an important role in educating and inspiring your audience.
 If developers are your customers, your blog posts should speak their language.

 And not just speak their programming language.
 You want to share best practices for your specific technical area.
 Explore specific use cases beyond merely how it’s accomplished, but why you’d build your way.
 Technical blog posts are a key piece of developer marketing that works.